cnaslain/pwm_simple_GPIO_6-13/README.md

 Wire chart: ![Wiring diagram](electronic_diagram.jpg)

-This is based on https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=244194&start=25#p1514761 script.

-I've just modified the path to the rpm file and add a new log file for the data output, so I can read them with a LUA script in Domoticz
+I've just modified the following stuffs on the python script:
+- default path to the rpm file
+- new log file for the data output, so I can read them with a LUA script in Domoticz

 I've also added a new simple systemd service.